Day 1: Matthew 1:1-16

 Not the greatest examples of womanhood that the Bible has to offer.
 Why would these women be included here alongside Abraham, Isaac, Jacob, David, Solomon, Hezekiah, and Zerubbabel?
 Well, first, none of those men were without their own flaws.
 But, secondly, I believe that God wanted to show us that it doesn’t matter how your story begins.
 It doesn’t matter what has happened to you in your past.
 Each of these women were put in impossibly hard situations.
 They all made choices that we can look at and critique from the comfort of our air conditioned homes, but God redeemed each of their stories.
 He took those whom the world would have rejected and despised and cast aside, and he wove their stories in with his own.

 What a beautiful picture of why Jesus was born.
-That he came to earth to bring beauty from the ashes, to give life to the dying, to redeem each one of us no matter what our past holds.
+That he came to earth to bring beauty from the ashes, to give life to the dying, and to redeem each one of us no matter what our past holds.
 These “mothers of Jesus” are representative of all of us.
 And they are listed here to remind us that the love of God is for all of us, and that he can redeem your story!